manwar/theweeklychallenge/content/blog/caching-using-memcached.md

 <br>

 Recently I shared my experience with [**Redis/Valkey**](/blog/caching-in-perl).
-Continue exploring further, today I will share another very popular choice `Memcached`.
-My introduction to caching was through `Memcached`.
+Continue exploring further, today I'd like to talk about another very popular choice `Memcached`.
+My first introduction to caching was actually through `Memcached`.

 [**Memcached**](https://memcached.org) is a lightning-fast caching server that stores data in `RAM` for instant access.

-It works like a `key-value` store.
+At its core. it works like a simple `key-value` store.

 `Memcached` is ideal for